eclipse/mosaic/README.md

     mosaic.sh -s HelloWorld
     mosaic.bat -s HelloWorld

+## IDE Setup

-Besides, the simulation can also be started in your IDE using the main method in `org.eclipse.mosaic.starter.MosaicStarter`.
+Apart from the aforementioned approach, the simulation can also be started in your IDE using the main method in `org.eclipse.mosaic.starter.MosaicStarter`.
+Please have a look at the setup page in the documentation [here](https://eclipse.dev/mosaic/docs/extending_mosaic/).

 ## License